As the marketplace shifts, your sales organization should also evolve to meet buyers where they want to be met in the sales cycle.

 This requires an intentional sales hiring strategy.
 Afterall, your sellers represent your company and what it means to do business with you.

-Make sure that the sales team you build this year positions you in the right way by hiring for the competencies that translate to high sales performance.
+Make sure that the sales team you build positions you in the right way by hiring for the competencies that translate to high sales performance.

 What are Key Competencies?

 Key competencies are specific personality traits or attributes that your company has decided are critical to success in a particular position.